MariaProcopii/LFAF/reports/SECOND_LAB_REPORT.md

     return new Grammar(ps, alph, pk, pv, initialState);
 }
 ```
 To verify if FA is deterministic or non-deterministic, in the method `isNFA()` I create the grammar from the finite automaton and check the values of production from that grammar.
 If the size of a list of possible state transitions is bigger than the alphabet lenght - the automaton is non-deterministic.
-For example we have this part of production: q0 = [aq0, bq0, aq1].
-This list, for q0 has two option with the same label "a", transition in q0 and q1.
+For example we have this part of production: `q0 = [aq0, bq0, aq1]`.
+This list, for q0 has two option with the same label `"a"`, transition in `q0` and `q1`.
 So it makes this automaton non-deterministic.

 ```java
 public void isNFA(){